learn-co-curriculum/dsc-looping-over-collections/README.md

     print(cities[index]+",", countries[index])
 ```

-Of course, this does not work if we have more number of iterations does not match up with the size of our list.
+Of course, this does not work if our indices do not match up with the size of our list.

 ```python